 In general, Racket re-uses the storage for a value when the garbage collector can prove that the object is unreachable from any other (reachable) value.
-Reachability is a low-level, abstraction breaking concept (and thus one must understand many details of the runtime system's implementation to accurate predicate precisely when values are reachable from each other), but generally speaking one value is reachable from a second one when there is some operation to recover the original value from the second one.
+Reachability is a low-level, abstraction-breaking concept, and thus it requires detailed knowledge of the runtime system to predict exactly when values are reachable from each other.
+But generally one value is reachable from a second one when there is some operation to recover the original value from the second one.